The complexity of entanglement embezzlement: The complexity of embezzlement

-Returning to the complexity of embezzlement, as explained above \eqref{finiteCompOfEmb}, the Hilbert space to which $\omega_n$ belongs, is of a chain of $n$ sites with local dimension $d$, and the Hilbert space of the (one-sided) embezzling system is of a site with dimension $d_e$. let us set the embezzling system to site $0$, and denote by
+Let us now introduce a convenient notation.
+As explained above \eqref{finiteCompOfEmb}, the Hilbert space to which $\omega_n$ belongs, is of a chain of $n$ sites with local dimension $d$, and the Hilbert space of the (one-sided) embezzling system is of a site with dimension $d_e$. let us set the embezzling system to site $0$, and denote by

 the reduced density matrix of the first $i$ sites of the catalyst, plus the embezzling system, time evolved along the circuit trajectory that gives the minimal cost.
 Notice that $U(0)$ is the identity, and $U(1)$ is the entire circuit that realizes the embezzlement protocol, and therefore $\rho_i^{(n)}(0) \equiv \Tr_{i+1,...,n}\omega_n \otimes \phi$, and $\rho_n^{(n)}(1)$ is $\varepsilon$ close to $\omega_n \otimes \psi$ as can be seen in \eqref{finiteCompOfEmb}.
 Let us also define